View Megan Todt's Obituary on TheDay.com and share memories

 |

-Colchester - Megan Denise Todt, 42, of Celebration, Fla., formerly of Colchester, recently passed away unexpectedly, along with her darling angels, Aleksander, 13, Tyler, 11, Zoe, 4, and their loyal canine companion, Breezy.
+Colchester - Megan Todt, 42, of Celebration, Fla., formerly of Colchester, recently passed away unexpectedly with her darling angels, Aleksander, 13, Tyler, 11, Zoe, 4 and their loyal canine companion, Breezy.

-A memorial service in Megan's hometown of Montville, is planned for later this month.
-Service details, along with a full obituary, will be forthcoming.
+Born Jan.
+28, 1977, in New London, Megan was the beloved daughter of Albert Gula and Gail (Kopko) Gula.
+She was raised in Montville and attended Montville High School where she was a drum major and played tennis.
+Following her undergraduate studies, she earned her master's degree in physical therapy from Sacred Heart University.
+Megan was very interested in leading a health-conscious lifestyle for her and her family, and she promoted the importance of being environmentally responsible in her home and her community.
+Megan's joy from healthy living brought her closer together with her family; not only did she enjoy tending to her garden and cooking from scratch with her Grandma Gladys and Aunt Cindy using organic, home-grown ingredients, but they were always joined in the kitchen by Alek, Tyler and Zoe.
+Megan always treated others with kindness and patience and could light up a room with her brilliant smile.
+Her love of music was pervasive.
+As a talented singer, flute and piano player, she shared her passion with her children and was excited about expanding her folk guitar instruction with Tyler.
+Most of all, Megan's life was defined by the love she held so strongly for her children.
+Her entire being was encompassed in her motherhood and she did whatever she could to support her family.
+Megan will always be remembered as having an exciting zest for life and learning, and for giving her children that same enthusiastic curiosity for the world around them.

-The Woyasz & Son Funeral Service of Uncasville has been entrusted with the arrangements.
+Aleksander "Alek" J. Todt, Megan's oldest son, was exceptionally bright and gifted in all his pursuits.
+With striking blue eyes, Alek had a quiet confidence about him.
+He excelled in his schoolwork, especially English and history.
+He was an avid reader and particularly was interested in World War I and military history.
+He loved to learn from his great-grandpa Max and grandpa Bud all about their military experiences.
+A gifted musician, Alek played the piano and was learning how to play the violin.
+He loved to play soccer (as the goalkeeper) and to ride bikes and skateboard with his brother, Tyler.